Trump doing well in US election nail-biter

 The situation means the final result might not be called even on Wednesday or Thursday.

-And the uncertainty could drag out even longer if Biden or Trump launched legal battles for recounts.
+And the uncertainty could drag out longer if Biden or Trump launched legal battles for recounts.

 Quiet day

-There were no reports of election-night violence or serious levels of voter intimidation, as had been feared following a severely divisive campaign in a country awash with guns.
+There were no reports of election-day violence or serious levels of voter intimidation, as had been feared following a severely divisive campaign in a country awash with guns.

 And there were no reports of last-minute disinformation tsunamis or cyber-attacks by foreign powers.